Shanibudi/Lossless-networks-project/README.md

 pip install numpy matplotlib networkx
 ```

-## How to Run the simulation script
+## How to run the simulation script

 You can run: